adammhaile/PlotDevice/README.md

-# RodPlotter
+# PlotDevice
 Super compact and simple CoreXY Plotter

-The RodPlotter is designed to be as simple and cheap as possible without sacrificing quality and speed.
+The PlotDevice is designed to be as simple and cheap as possible without sacrificing quality and speed.
 While it can be setup with any controller that supports the CoreXY configuration, I have designed it with Marlin and TMC drivers in mind.
 This allows it to use sensorless homing and therefore making wiring a breeze.
 The motors are all stationary and you only need to run 3 wires for the servo to the tool head.

 The core design calls for 500mm linear rods which results in a 410mm x 350mm working area.
 However, you could easily use any length rod to increase or shrink the overall machine size.